inUtil-info/whin2-contrib/README.md

 - lists.
 - vCards.

-You need to adjust the payload schema so that the back-end understands the requests.
+You need to set the right payload schema so that the back-end understands the request you send, otherwise whin wont be able to route the message.

 ### Text message: